wp-plugins/facebook-shop-by-storeyacom/readme.txt

 == Installation ==

-1.Download the  zip file and save it locally - storeya-products-feed.zip
+1. Download the  zip file and save it locally - storeya-products-feed.zip

 2. Log in to your WordPress blog administration screen.